 Clumsily juggling so many restaurants during the Covid-19 crisis, in hard-hit Thailand, burned me out.
 I couldn’t keep my baby, Soul Food, alive in a country with some of the tightest restrictions on dining and drinking worldwide.
 I was depressed, and angry.
 That restaurant was kind of iconic, and it saddened me deeply to see it and so many other great places simply sputter and die under the erratic government restrictions in Thailand.
 It was the most difficult professional time in my life, and I’m still sort of reckoning with it.
 But it did allow my wife and I to make a very difficult decision to leave it all behind.

-In August, 2021 we set out on a three-month road trip across the US.
+In August, 2021 we set out on a four-month road trip across the US.
 We lived out of an old Subaru, slept under the stars, and slowly untied the tangle of our losses in Bangkok, while warming to the prospect of a starting anew in a place that seemed foreign to us, after two decades away.

 I now reside with my wife Candice, our son August, and our Thai pug Ernesto, in Bozeman, Montana.
 Ernesto is still learning how to pee in the snow.
 I am looking for things to do, in between taking long hikes, fishing for trout, and teaching my son to ski.

 UPDATE: Recently, we opened our first restaurant in the US, here, in Bozeman.
 It's called Shan -- and serves food from Thailand's North and Northeast, with a smattering of Chinese things, mostly from Sichuan.
 But really, it's a restaurant that serves comforting food from here -- local meats, vegetables in our short season -- with the sensibilities I learned during my time in Asia.
 Come visit!